-Charlotte Østergaard is a danish costume-, textile- and fashiondesigner who over the last 25 years has worked as an independent artist.
+Charlotte Østergaard is a Danish artist working between costume and textile.
 The main focus in all of Charlotte’s artistic work is a fascination for the body as a cultural and artistic expression.

 Charlotte Østergaard is performing artistic research on costume as PhD fellow at Malmö Theater Academy, Faculty of Fine and Performing Arts, Lund University in Sweden